MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/reference.md

    ![The JavaScript Context dropdown list](./reference-images/single-context-setting.png)

-To learn more about selecting other JavaScript context, see [Select a JavaScript context](#select-a-javascript-context).
+To learn more about selecting other JavaScript context, see [Select a context to run JavaScript expressions](#select-a-context-to-run-javascript-expressions).

 <!-- ------------------------------ -->